 To be a writer, or to write and publish a book even if you don’t normally consider yourself a writer, you don’t need to go it alone.
-Group writing sessions allow you to come together with other aspiring and experienced writers to get the guidance you need at any stage of your journey, make writing progress, get motivation and support, as well as receive feedback on your writing.
+There are many benefits to group writing sessions, but the primary one is that it allows you to come together with other aspiring and experienced writers.
+These sessions will provide the guidance you need at any stage of your journey, make writing progress, get motivation and support, as well as receive feedback on your writing.
 You can find group writing sessions in your local area as well as virtually.
 They might last for a specific amount of time or be ongoing, depending on the organizers or the particular program.

 Before joining any group writing sessions, it’s normal to have a few expectations for them, or even to try not to have expectations.
 Either way, it’s also common to enjoy some bonus outcomes.
 To show you what I mean, today I’d like to discuss four prevalent but also typically unexpected benefits for those who participate in group writing sessions.
 With your own group sessions, however, you may find that you experience a whole different set of positive effects entirely!

 Increased Confidence as a Writer

 Getting the writing guidance you need and spending some time among other writers can lift you up higher than you imagined.
 For example, I’ve seen many people who want to write and who do write, but yet they still don’t think of themselves as writers, as though “a writer” were some type of mythical creature like a unicorn or a satyr.
 But they’re not: writers are real people who write!
 Like you.
 Do you write, or will you start writing too?

 Group writing sessions can help you to change your writing mindset, get you writing, help you to believe in yourself as a writer and have much more confidence in your abilities as a writer and future author.
 And that’s a winning recipe for writing success.